Bmk19/Vending-Machine/README.md

 # Vending Machine

-Right now, the code runs in the console.
-A GUI will be added in the future.
+Right now, the code may run in the console.
+A GUI can be added in the future.\
 In this exercise you will build the brains of a vending machine.
 It will accept money, return change, track inventory levels, and dispense products.
 All the things that you might expect a vending machine to accomplish.